amandeepmittal/amanhimself.dev/src/content/blog/macbook-setup-2024.md

   - tools
 description: "A guide on setting up Apple Macbook for daily development work."
 ---

-> Updated on June 11, 2024.

-A guide on setting up Apple Macbook for daily development work.

 ## A brief history of this guide